How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Note: for further ideas on quoting based on per-project rates refer to calculations outlined in the “some examples” section Note below.

 One particularly troublesome issue trying to work out freelance rates is currency conversion.
-The conversion itself is not the problem so much as the fact that currency values vary a great deal depending on the freelancers location relative to the client.
-This can be problematic due to equivalent buying power (technically called "purchasing power parity") and standard of living disparities.
-For example, if the exact same microwave is purchased by a group of individuals around the world its price would vary depending upon geographic location, corresponding standard of living costs, and the relative regional currency value.
-In other words although the oven has the same intrinsic value materially and as a finished usable object, the money used to buy it does not, leading to, in some instances, significant disparity.
+The conversion itself is not the problem so much as the fact that currency value vary a great deal depending on the freelancers location relative to the client.
+This can be problematic because of equivalent buying power (technically called “purchasing power parity“) and standard of living disparities, for example, If the exact same microwave were purchased by a group of individuals around the World its price would vary depending upon their respective standard of living costs and the relative value of each currency.
+In other words although the oven has the same intrinsic value, the money used to buy it does not leading to, in some instances, significant disparity.

-Note: an individual in the UK purchasing an oven from the USA would be able to acquire a more expensive item for the same amount of GB Pounds because the currency rate (currently) provides more US Dollars in exchange for GB Pound (e.g. £100 GBP = $170).
-Or they could spend less to get the same original item intended because they don't need to spend as many GBP (e.g. £60) in doing so.
-Conversely, a person in the USA using their $100 to buy from the UK would find their purchasing power reduced to a cheaper model because they get fewer GB Pounds for their US Dollars (e.g. $100 USD = £60 GBP).
-Else they would need to spend more to acquire the same one ($160).
+Note: an individual in the UK purchasing an oven from the USA would be able to acquire a more expensive item for the same amount of GB Pounds because the currency rate (currently) provides more US Dollars in exchange for GB Pound (£100 GBP = $170).
+Or they could spend less to get the same original item intended because they don’t need to spend as many GBP (£60) in doing so.
+Conversely, a person in the USA using their $100 to buy from the UK would find their purchasing power reduced to a cheaper model because they get fewer GB Pounds for their US Dollars ($100 USD = £60 GBP).
+Else they would need to spend more to acquire the same one ($170).

 Note: incidentally $23hr USD equates to £13hr which is a little over the average wage of £12.62 for the UK (figures for 2011).
 The average hourly rate for the USA in 2013 was $23.86.